-Cut fingerling potatoes into halves or quarters, depending on thickness of fingerlings -- thin, small fingerlings may also be left hole, larger potatoes should be quartered to speed cooking process.
+Cut fingerling potatoes into halves or quarters, depending on thickness of fingerlings -- thin, small fingerlings may also be left whole, larger potatoes should be quartered to speed cooking process.
 If you are using small red potatoes, halve or quarter them in the same way.

 Cover a large cookie sheet with foil.
 Place potatoes on cookie sheet.
 Combine with peppers and onions, garlic and crushed red pepper flakes.
 Coat the potatoes, peppers and onions with extra-virgin olive oil just enough to coat vegetables in a thin layer, 2 to 3 tablespoons.
 Season liberally with salt and pepper.
 Place potatoes in the oven and roast 20 to 22 minutes, until potatoes are just tender and peppers and onions are crisp at edges.
 Toss mixture with tongs, turning the potatoes after 15 minutes.
 When the potatoes are cooked, transfer them to a serving dish and peel the foil off the cookie sheet and discard for super-quick clean up!